concinim/wh-acd/annotator_concept_value.md

 > **Text:** _The patient must have **platelet count greater than or equal to 100000/μl**._

-In this, a ConceptValue annotation is created with the platelet count concept and the associated value.
+In this example, a Concept Value annotation is created with the platelet count concept and the associated value.

 ```
 "conceptValues": [